justinwj/Visio-Diagram-Generator/plan docs/pseudocode/developer_views.md

 # Developer-Facing View Pseudocode Prompts

+Applies to any VBA-based (or future) codebase; invSys is only an example fixture.
+These prompts should stay language/domain-agnostic.

 These ten diagrams target engineers hunting for bugs, regressions, or code understanding.
 Pseudocode needs to describe filtering, metrics, and layout rules for each.

 ## Shared Requirements